- Banner blindness doesn’t just affect paid ads – it affects the SERPs as well.

 Ironically, marketers are largely responsible for the phenomenon.
 As consumers began to ignore ads, marketers bought more of them.
 When engagement continued to drop, ads became flashy, sticky and down right intrusive.
 Yet, consumers learned to tune those out as well.

 Eventually, users got so good at ignoring banners that the behavior became subconscious has even spilled into the search results.

 Banner blindness study reveals ad aversion in SERPs

-The Nielsen Norman Group ran a banner blindness eye tracking study and found that web users ignored the ad placements at the top of Google SERPs.
+The Nielsen Norman Group conducted banner blindness research to track eye movements.
+They found that web users ignored the ad placements at the top of Google SERPs.
 This is surprising considering how similar they are to organic listings.
 Take a look:

 What’s more, Google ads are completely different from the visual presentation of traditional banner advertisements in editorial content with rich media.
 So why did people scroll right past them?

 The eye tracking study proved that searchers weren’t looking for visual cues to spot ads.
 Instead, internet users learned that ads are featured at the top of the page.
 Then, they simply used selective attention to skip over the section that they believed mostly likely contained ads.